How to get better staff survey participation rates

-I’ll discuss both of these in more detail throughout the post, but first, I think it would make sense to look at some data around employee surveys to get a sense for why employee survey participation rates might be so low.
+I’ll discuss both of these in more detail throughout the post, but first, I think it would make sense to look at some data around employee surveys to get a sense of why employee survey rates might be so low.

 I’d like to go through some statistics around employee surveys, and talk about them one by one.
 There is some great research out there on why most of them don’t work and why employees see them as a waste of time.